 For instance, you can use following to get your all Gitpod environment variables:

-sync-await
+gp sync-await <name>

 waits until you call gp sync-done <name>